1965 GTO Restoration

 restore a muscle car engine

 At the time (1997), the left-side intermediate pipe was available, but the right-side wasn't.
-So, I bought two left-side intermediate pipes, cut one of them in the middle, slipped on an exhaust coupler, rotated the back end 180 degrees and welded it up.
-For mufflers I used a pair of free-flow Walker Dynamax units.
+Solution--I bought two left-side intermediate pipes, cut one of them in the middle, slipped on an exhaust coupler, rotated the back end 180 degrees and welded it up.
+For mufflers I installed a pair of free-flow Walker Dynamax units.

-The original tailpipe diameter on 1965 GTO's was 2-1/2", but these tail pipes were not available when I was restoring this car.
-Tail-pipes in 2-1/4" diameter were available, so I installed those.
+The original tailpipe diameter was 2-1/2", but these were not available when I was restoring this car.
+Tail-pipes in 2-1/4" diameter were available, and I installed those.

 Related Articles: